microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ## Step 2 - Make FHIR API Calls with Search Parameters
 Now you can experiment with a variety of search parameters for querying data in FHIR.

-On top of the common search parameters, it's possible to add modifiers right after a parameter value to sharpen search results.
+On top of the common search parameters, it's possible to add modifiers right after a parameter to sharpen search results.
 Some example modifiers are `:not`, `:exact`, and `:contains`.
 Take a quick look at the [modifiers section](https://www.hl7.org/fhir/search.html#modifiers) of the official FHIR documentation to get a sense of how these are used.

 ### Exercise Task